EU top diplomats in Libya to support interim authorities - WTMJ

 Associated Press

-CAIRO (AP) — The foreign ministers of France, Italy and Germany arrived Thursday in Tripoli to show their support to Libya’s newly elected transitional authorities, who are expected to lead the war-stricken country through general elections end of 2021.
+CAIRO (AP) — The foreign ministers of France, Italy and Germany met with Libyan officials Thursday to show support for the country’s newly elected transitional authorities, who are expected to lead the war-stricken country through general elections by the end of 2021.

+The European foreign ministers also called on mercenaries and foreign fighters to leave the country immediately.

 The three foreign ministers stressed that foreign fighters and mercenaries should immediately leave the country in order to ensure the full implementation a ceasefire agreement inked in October.